stacks-archive/BlockstackCoreApi-iOS-deprecated/README.md

 This project uses Swift 4 and will only run on XCode 9+ (in beta at the time of writing).
 To download a beta of xcode 9, see developer.apple.com/ios

+For a swift 3 compatible version, please see release v0.1.9

 ## Installation

 BlockstackCoreApi is available through [CocoaPods](http://cocoapods.org).
 To install